 Sheet Pan Vegetables

 - ½ large Butternut squash, about 3 cups, cubed

 - 1 medium red onion, cut in 8ths

 - 1 small (8 inch) zucchini cut into 8 slices

-- 1 red bell pepper, sliced into 8 strips
+- 1 medium red bell pepper, sliced into 8 strips

-- 2 or 3 small Seckel pears, or other firm pear cored and quartered
+- 3 small Seckel pears, or other firm pear cored and quartered

 - 2 sprigs fresh rosemary

-Whisk marinade ingredients together, reserve 1/4 cup for brushing on chicken and vegetables later.
-Cut chicken breasts into 1 inch cubes and add to marinade.
-Cover and refrigerate for 1.5 to 2 hours or longer.
+- Whisk the marinade ingredients together, reserving ¼ cup for brushing on chicken and vegetables later.
+Cut chicken breasts into 1 inch cubes and add to the marinade.
+Cover and refrigerate for 30 minutes to 2 hours or longer.

-Chop vegetables, transfer to a large bowl and toss with 2 tbsp olive oil and 1 tsp salt.
-Arrange on parchment paper lined baking sheet.
-Add quartered pears to sheet.
+- Chop vegetables, transfer to a large bowl and toss with 2 tablespoons extra-virgin olive oil and salt and pepper.
+Arrange on a parchment paper-lined baking sheet.
+Add quartered, cored pears to the sheet pan.

-Transfer chicken to sheet pan and arrange on top of vegetables.
+- Transfer the chicken pieces to the sheet pan and arrange them on top of the vegetables.
 Brush with marinade.

-Bake at 375°F for 25 to 30 minutes or until chicken is cooked through and no longer pink inside and squash is fork-tender.
-Add pumpkin seeds and rosemary during last 5 minutes of cooking.
-Brush with reserved 1/4 cup marinade.
-Place under broiler for a few minutes if you want to brown the chicken slightly.
+- Bake at 375°F for 25 to 30 minutes or until chicken is cooked through and no longer pink inside and squash is fork-tender.
+Add pumpkin seeds and rosemary during the last 5 minutes of cooking, if desired.
+Brush with reserved ¼ cup marinade.
+Place under the broiler for a few minutes if you want to brown the chicken slightly, watching carefully.

 This recipe has been popular since it was first posted in 2017.
 It has been updated with extra information and photos.